CantoLang/canto/docs/canto in a nutshell.md

     Hello, world.
 ```

 which is what we would expect from assigning a value to a variable and then outputting that variable.
 But there is an important difference, not salient in this particular case but critical in many others.
 A definition is not a construction, and doesn't do anything by its mere presence.
-The statement that looks like an assignment is a definition, and the Bento server ignores it as it is constructing a response.
-Until the Bento server gets to the following statement, which instantiates a ```hello```, there is no variable called ```hello``` containing the value "Hello, world."
+The statement that looks like an assignment is a definition, and the Canto server ignores it as it is constructing a response.
+Until the Canto server gets to the following statement, which instantiates a ```hello```, there is no variable called ```hello``` containing the value "Hello, world."

-Another way of describing this is to say that Bento is a lazy language -- nothing (ideally) is evaluated before it is needed.
+Another way of describing this is to say that Canto is a lazy language -- nothing (ideally) is evaluated before it is needed.

 ###5.3 Instantiation Without Output

-As noted earlier, a Bento program describes output, and computation is a side effect.
+As noted earlier, a Canto program describes output, and computation is a side effect.
 If computation is the purpose of a definition, however, the output may be superfluous or even inconvenient.
-To accommodate such cases, Bento provides a built-in function, ```eval```, which instantiates its argument but throws away the output.
+To accommodate such cases, Canto provides a built-in function, ```eval```, which instantiates its argument but throws away the output.

 Example:
 ```